MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-setup.md

 For this scenario, grouping devices by domain allows devices to be included in peer downloads and uploads across VLANs. **Set Download Mode to 2 - Group**.
 The default group, when the GroupID or GroupIDSource policies aren't set, is the AD Site (1), Authenticated domain SID (2) or AAD Tenant ID (5), in that order.
 If your domain-based group is too wide, or your Active Directory sites aren't aligned with your site network topology, then you should consider other options for dynamically creating groups, for example by using the [DOGroupIDSource](waas-delivery-optimization-reference.md#select-the-source-of-group-ids) policy.

-To do this in Group Policy go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.
+In Group Policy go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.

-To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DODownloadMode](/windows/client-management/mdm/policy-csp-deliveryoptimization#dodownloadmode) to 1 or 2.
+Using with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DODownloadMode](/windows/client-management/mdm/policy-csp-deliveryoptimization#dodownloadmode) to 1 or 2.

 ### Hub and spoke topology with boundary groups

-The default download mode setting is **1**; this means all devices breaking out to the internet using the same public IP will be considered as a single peer group.
+The default download mode setting is **1**; this means all devices breaking out to the internet using the same public IP is considered as a single peer group.
 To prevent peer-to-peer activity across your WAN, you should set the download mode to **2**.
-If you have already defined Active Directory sites per hub or branch office, then you don't need to do anything else since those will be used by default as the source for creation of Group IDs.
+If you have already defined Active Directory sites per hub or branch office, then you don't need to do anything else since the Active Directory sites are used by default as the source for creation of Group IDs.
 If you're not using Active Directory sites, you should set a different source for Groups by using the [DOGroupIDSource](waas-delivery-optimization-reference.md#select-the-source-of-group-ids) options or the [DORestrictPeerSelectionBy](waas-delivery-optimization-reference.md#select-a-method-to-restrict-peer-selection) policy to restrict the activity to the subnet.

-To do this in Group Policy go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.
+With Group Policy go to **Computer Configuration\Administrative Templates\Windows Components\Delivery Optimization** and set **Download mode** to **2**.

-To do this with MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DODownloadMode](/windows/client-management/mdm/policy-csp-deliveryoptimization#dodownloadmode) to **2**.
+Using MDM, go to **./Device/Vendor/MSFT/Policy/Config/DeliveryOptimization/** and set [DODownloadMode](/windows/client-management/mdm/policy-csp-deliveryoptimization#dodownloadmode) to **2**.

 > [!NOTE]
 > For more information about using Delivery Optimization with Configuration Manager boundary groups, see [Delivery Optimization for Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/fundamental-concepts-for-content-management#delivery-optimization).